Mitchuu/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 2. This report, by its very length, defends itself against the risk of being read.

 3. I do not fear computers.
 I fear the lack of them.

+4. I can only go one way.
+I've not got a reverse gear.